 As I was removing window boxes filled with perennials and frost-damaged annuals at the hospice I volunteer at, it dawned on me that these window boxes would look awesome with winter evergreen arrangements in them.
 Evergreen boughs with pops of red for a splash of color against the white walls of the building and snow on the ground.

 Thanks to the early arrival of winter weather in our area, the plants, and soil in the window boxes were frozen solid.
 I brought them home and put them in my basement to warm up to enable the change of décor.
 Once thawed, the first thing I did was remove the dead annuals.
 Next, I trimmed the dormant perennials hard, back to a few inches from the soil level.
 This step was to allow space for the evergreen boughs and decorative trimmings.

 Most grocery stores sell evergreen boughs in bundles this time of year for such DIY winter evergreen arrangements, as do home improvement stores like Lowes and Home Depot.
 I just take a walk through the woodland trails in my neighbourhood with a pair of clippers and a bag.
 Cedar, pine, and spruce boughs as well as pine cones are plentiful.
 Sometimes I can even find some vibrant red dogwood and/or contrasting white birch branches and twigs.
 If not, the stores sell those as well.

-Your local dollar store will provide the finishing touches like artificial poinsettia, bows, red berries etc. Battery powered twinkling lights were also added for night time pizzazz.
+Your local dollar store will provide the finishing touches to the winter evergreen arrangements such as artificial poinsettia, bows, red berries etc. Battery-powered twinkling lights were also added for nighttime pizzazz.